ayushdwivedi1254/Distributed_Systems_A-2/README.md

 #### Global Data Structures used

-`server_names`: This is a list of all the currently running servers.
+`server_names`: This is a list of all the currently running server names.
 `count`: Stores the number of currently running servers.
-`request_queue`: Queue for storing all incoming requests to servers.
+`read_request_queue`: Queue for storing all incoming read requests to servers.
+Similarly, there are queues for each shard for each of the write, update and delete reqeusts.
+`server_name_to_number`: Map from server name to its ID.
+`MapT`: Map from shard id to list of server names which maintain a replica of the shard.
+`ShardT`: Stores details of shards.

 Whenever the `/add` or `/rm` endpoints are called then `server_names` and `count` are updated by using locks appropriately.
-Queue is threadsafe in Python so there is no need to use locks when appending or popping from `request_queue`.
+Queue is threadsafe in Python so there is no need to use locks when appending or popping from  the queues.

 #### Working of the Load Balancer

-##### Handling Requests to Server
+##### Read request

-The load balancer uses a queue to store all the incoming requests to the `/home` endpoint.
+The load balancer uses a queue to store all the incoming read requests to the `/read` endpoint.

 We use multithreading to service the requests, namely we implement 100 worker threads, each of which does the following: